Ngwah Desmond Ngwah Desmond

 Explain your concept to investors?

-Every section of your site should serve that purpose. - Keep It Simple and FocusedStartups often overwhelm visitors with too much info.
+3. Keep It Simple and FocusedStartups often overwhelm visitors with too much info.
 Keep it clean:

 Clear navigation